Mechanical-Advantage/AdvantageScope/docs/REV-LOGGING.md

 - **All signals** are captured automatically, with **no manual setup for new devices**.
 - **Every frame is captured**, even when the status frame period is faster than the robot loop cycle.
 - Frames are logged with **timestamps based on the CAN RX time**, enabling more accurate acceleration characterization with [SysId](https://docs.wpilib.org/en/stable/docs/software/pathplanning/system-identification/introduction.html) compared to traditional logging in user code (see "SysId Usage" below).
-- Logging is **highly efficient**; operations are threaded and run for under 60µs per 20ms periodic cycle, even when logging many devices.
+- Logging is **highly efficient**; operations are threaded and run for under 80µs per 20ms periodic cycle, even when logging a large number of devices.
 - **All functions of REVLib are unaffected.**

 > Note: As this library is not an official REV tool, support queries should be directed to the URCL [issues page](https://github.com/Mechanical-Advantage/URCL/issues) or software@team6328.org rather than REV's support contact.